hongbo-miao/office-addin-react/README.md

 1. Generate the React project using [Create React App](https://github.com/facebookincubator/create-react-app).

 2. Generate the manifest file using [YO Office](https://github.com/OfficeDev/generator-office).
 When you generate, choose only generating the manifest file.
-Then replace all the url in the generated manifest file from `https://localhost:3000` to `http://localhost:3000`.
-(Note the demo is to help you quick start, if you need use features like modal, you still need use `https`)

 ## Learn more